- What other names is Liverwort known by?

 - Other conditions.

-diarrhea, stomach irritation, and kidney and urinary tract irritation when taken by mouth.
+Fresh liverwort is LIKELY UNSAFE when taken by mouth or applied to the skin.
+It can cause many side effects such as diarrhea, stomach irritation, and kidney and urinary tract irritation when taken by mouth.
 When applied directly to the skin, fresh liverwort can cause irritation, itching, and pus-filled blisters.

 It isn't known if dried liverwort is safe or what the side effects might be.